Amr-Awad/NTI-Terraform/readme.md

 ## Files

-- `Day 1/terraform-files/vpc.tf`: This file contains the Terraform configuration for setting up the AWS infrastructure.
+- `vpc.tf`: This file contains the Terraform configuration for setting up the AWS infrastructure.

 ## AWS Infrastructure Details